BenjaminRenz/FirmwareTY71M/automatic_flashing.md

   see pictures for reference "keyboard cables.jpg" and "stlink cables.jpg"

-2) Connect the micro USB to the keyboard for power
+2) Connect the keyboard with a micro USB to your pc to power it.

 3) Install:
     StLinkDriver: https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html (bottom of page, you need to be registered)